namelivia/movie-quote-twitter-bot/README.md

 ## Usage

-Just execute `pipenv run python main.py` and if everything is properly configured, a random movie quote will be posted to your Twitter account.
+Just execute `pipenv run python main.py` and if everything is properly configured, a random movie quote will be posted to your Twitter and Mastodon accounts.

 ## Testing